CiviCooP/no.maf.kidbanking/README.md

 * **Find any pending contribution** This matcher will lookup all pending contributions for a contact.
 The contact is derived from the KID.
 The contribution status is updated to completed.
 * **Create a contribution** Create a new contribution for a contact.
 The contact is derived from the KID.

+* **Start avtale from printed giro** This matcher will lookup all active printed giro for a contact and gives the possibility to start an avtale from it
+* **Stop avtale** This matcher will lookup all active avtales and gives the possibility to stop the avtale

 ## API: Kid.Generate